-In determining the form and amount of compensation payable to named executive officers, the Compensation Committee is guided by the following objectives and principles:
+In determining the form and amount of compensation payable to Named Executive Officers, the Compensation Committee is guided by the following objectives and principles:

 - Compensation levels should be sufficiently competitive to attract and retain key executives.
 We aim to ensure that our executive compensation program attracts, motivates and retains high performance talent and rewards them for our achieving and maintaining a competitive position in our industry and geographic market.
 Total compensation (i.e. maximum achievable compensation) should increase with position and responsibility. - Compensation should relate directly to performance and incentive compensation should be a portion of total compensation.
 We aim to foster a pay-for-performance culture, with the bonus portion of total compensation being "at risk."
-Accordingly, absent unusual circumstances, any bonus payable as part of total compensation should be tied to and vary with our financial, operational and strategic performance, as well as individual performance.
-Bonuses should not be granted if these goals and results are not achieved. - Long-term incentive compensation should align executives' interests with our stockholders.
-Awards of equity-based compensation encourage executives to focus on our long-term growth and prospects, and incentivize executives to manage the company from the perspective of stockholders with a meaningful stake in us, as well as to focus on long-term career orientation.
+Accordingly, any bonus payable as part of total compensation should be tied to and vary with our financial, operational and/or strategic performance. - Long-term incentive compensation should align executives' interests with our stockholders.
+Awards of equity-based compensation encourage executives to focus on our long-term growth and prospects, and incentivize executives to manage the Company from the perspective of stockholders with a meaningful stake in us, as well as to focus on long-term career orientation.